deodandem/1134/content/docs/Schedule/_index.md

 Before class, read the entire poem, and try to apply Culler&rsquo;s four parameters to some excerpt of approximately fourteen lines.
 Share an annotated copy of that excerpt on slack, as an image file.
 You can copy out the excerpt on paper and annotate it, do inline annotations using some document editor, or write comments on cited line numbers separately.
 We'll discuss your annotations and comments in class.
 </p>

-10/2: Rilke, Sonnets to Orpheus
+10/2: T.S.
+Eliot, "The Three Voices of Poetry"; Rilke, Duino Elegies
 <p class="descript">
-We will try to make a catalogue of different parameters of poetry we've learned to pay attention to over the past two weeks, and discuss how <i>Post-Petrarchism</i> and <i>Theory of the Lyric</i> apply to this sonnet sequence.
-Prior to class, share in slack a list of poems that stood out to you, as well as an annotated copy of one poem.
+We will try to apply the notion of the "third voice" to poems we've recently read, especially some of the Duino elegies.
+Prior to class, share in slack an excerpt from one of the Duino Elegies that you think exemplifies the first, second, or third voice.
 </p>